19 May 2021

 - inform decision-making regarding future judicial diversity monitoring and evaluation frameworks.

-Once research is complete later this year, NatCen will provide a written thematic report including recommendations on based on the evidence, and a presentation of findings to be reviewed by the JAC Commission Board before consideration by the Judicial Diversity Forum.
+Once research is complete, NatCen will provide a written thematic report including recommendations on based on the evidence, and a presentation of findings to be reviewed by the JAC Commission Board before consideration by the Judicial Diversity Forum.

 This project is one of three initiatives being run by the Targeted Outreach and Research Team which has been set up support improvements in judicial diversity.